adamfowleruk/OpenABM-Covid19/README.md

 -----------

 OpenABM-Covid19 requires a C compiler (such as gcc) and the [GSL](https://www.gnu.org/software/gsl/) libraries installed.
-Using the optional Stats library instead of GSL requires a C++ compiler, such as g++ included with gcc.
+Using the optional Stats library instead of GSL requires a C++ compiler, such as g++ included with gcc. clang++ has also been tested to work on an M1 Mac (Arm64).
 Python installation requires Python 3.7+

 ```bash